castogio/castogio.github.io/content/bpsk_intro.md

 The carrier signal s(t) is not enough to transmit any meaningful information in real life: the time variable t is an infinite [real number](https://en.wikipedia.org/wiki/Real_number) and s(t) repeats periodically with no start or end in time.
-We are busy people and we want to transmit more than one bit in perpetuity, so we can define a new rectangular function _p(t)_ which is not-null only for _0 <= t <= T_, where _T = 1/f_ is the "period" of the signal s(t).
+We are busy people, and we want to transmit more than one bit in perpetuity: we can define a new rectangular function _p(t)_ which is not-null only for _0 <= t <= T_, where _T = 1/f_ is the "period" of the signal s(t).